AceStar0/ece-devops-ing4/README.md

 Redis service on Heroku is free, but it requires adding credit card information.
 Considering this limitation we will not run Redis on Heroku, and the application will be partially non-functional (it will print the "Hello world!" message on the home page, but the user API will not work).
 However, it will be enough to experience our CI/CD pipeline.

-# 3. Configure and provision a virtual environment and run the application using the IaC approach
+# 3. Application of the IaC approach

 ## Installation